sandy366/LearnAI-KnowledgeMiningBootcamp/resources/finished-solutions/finished-solution-lab-custom-skills.md

     },
     {
       "@odata.type": "#Microsoft.Skills.Text.MergeSkill",
-      "description": "Create merged_text, which includes all the textual representation of each image inserted at the right location in the content field.", "context": "/document",
+      "description": "Create mergedText, which includes all the textual representation of each image inserted at the right location in the content field.", "context": "/document",
       "insertPreTag": " ",
       "insertPostTag": " ",